 For hubby's main course, he ordered the Short Rib Pappardelle ($22.50) - slow-braised short rib, porcini mushroom cream, grana padano.
 This was my personal favorite dish of the night.
 The short ribs were so flavorful and so tender, the papardelle was perfectly al dente, and the porcini mushroom cream sauce was light yet packed with earthy rich flavor in each bite.

-The meal was delicious, the company was delightful, and the view was absolutely incredible.
-I highly suggest going to the Cactus Club Cafe just before sunset so you can wine and dine and recount the day’s travel adventures while soaking up the beauty of the sun setting over the harbour as the city lights twinkle on.
+The meal was delicious, the company was delightful, and we received excellent service.
+Plus, you get to dine with an amazing view.
+I highly suggest going to the Cactus Club Cafe just before sunset.
+Try to get one of the window seats with a water view.
+It's magical while the sun sets over the harbour as the city lights twinkle on.

 1085 Canada Place